cs160-berkeley/prog-02-represent-theyangyu96/README.md

 ## Acknowledgments

-* Hat tip to anyone who's code was used
+* Thanks to all the Staff and Professor Paulos for making CS160 so wonderful
-* Any other support
+* The Noun Project for providing me with some icons to work with